timbarker/Badger.Common/README.md

 // returns the result or 0 if result is None result.ValueOr(0);

-// multiplies the result by 100 only result is not None result.Map(v => v * 100);
+// multiplies the result by 100 only if result is not None result.Map(v => v * 100);

 // calls Divide again only if result is not None